ianzapolsky/ianzapolsky.github.io/_posts/2014-10-26-blackjack-book.markdown

 Blackjack is a deceptively complex game.
-While its portrayal in books and movies would have you believe that the game consists merely of "hitting," "standing," and counting cards, there are actually a good deal more possible variables and decisions that go into playing successfully.
+While its portrayal in books and movies would have you believe that the game consists merely of "hitting," "standing," and counting cards, there are actually a good deal more variables and decisions that go into playing successfully.

 More importantly however, with the advent of computers, people have distilled